sandisomadayi/hideChars/README.md

 # hideChars
-takes a string parameter and returns it as hidden characters except the last 4
+takes a string parameter and returns it with hidden characters except the last 4